NCATS-Tangerine/ros/README.md

 ## Workflows

-Workflows are widely used to automate highly complex computing tasks.

 The Ros workflow engine and API execute graphs of queries to compose knowledge networks answering biomedical questions.

 The language provides familiar constructs like variables, modularity, extensibility, templates, a type system, and dependency management.
 At the same time, it is responsive to the distinctive needs of the Biomedical Translator which seeks to create highly detailed knowledge graps enabling sophisticated biomedical reasoning.